SF-WDI-LABS/tunely-angular/docs/sprint1.md

 1. Open server.js and create a new route for `/api/albums`

-1. Serve the hard-coded albums in server.js on `/api/albums`
+1. Serve the hard-coded albums in server.js on `/api/albums`.
+This is an API route, so let's send JSON.

 1. In `app.js`, use `ajax` to get the albums.
 Render them on the page.